 2) Easter Island.
 It is where we find megalithic giant Moai statues.
 Easter Island is a remote location in the South Pacific Ocean.
 It is located some 2,300 miles from Chile’s west coast and 2,500 miles east of Tahiti.
 It covers roughly 64 square miles.

 The Dutch explorer Jacob Roggeveen was the first to reach the island in 1722.
 Archaeologists believe that the statues represent ancient Polynesians.
 The moai statues face inland instead of out to sea.
-The exception is the seven Ahu Akivi, which faces the ocean to help travelers find the island.
+The exception is the seven Ahu Akivi, which face outward toward the ocean, perhaps to greet or scare away travelers.

 3) The North Pole.
 The most inhospitable climates on the planet are the poles.
 These points are the magnetic anchors for the earth.
 The geographic North and South Poles mark the opposite ends of a central axis on which the Earth turns, and they are the focal points for magnetic energy.